I’ve been asked a lot over the years, what is the best-paid traffic ad network to buy traffic for my website.

 Benefits of Paid Traffic

 Each traffic source has a unique type of audience that is engaged in different ways.
-Take Youtube, for example, that audience is watching videos for a variety of different reasons.
+Take Youtube, for example, that audience is watching videos for a variety of various reasons.
 What you must realize is all the visitors to Youtube have one thing in common.
 They want to consume video content.
 So if your site or offer doesn’t have any video content, then Youtube likely won’t work for you.

 On the other hand, if you offer a ton of helpful videos that already convert visitors into leads, then Youtube is the place to be!
-Brent, if I’m just starting how do I know which traffic source will be the best for me?
+Brent, if I’m starting, how do I know which traffic source will be the best for me?
 Pretty simple, you have to test which source work for you and which ones don’t.

 There are a TON of traffic sources out there.
 However, not all should be considered equal!
 This may not be the largest list of sources on the net, but it is the most informative.